woon5118/totara_ub/server/lib/phpunit/readme.md

 Configure your server
 ---------------------
-You need to create a new dataroot directory and specify a separate database prefix for the test environment, see config-dist.php for more information.
+You need to create a new dataroot directory and specify a separate database prefix for the test environment, see config.example.php for more information.

 * add `$CFG->phpunit_prefix = 'phpu_';` to your config.php file
 * and `$CFG->phpunit_dataroot = '/path/to/phpunitdataroot';` to your config.php file